conan-io/docs/devtools/running_packages.rst

     $ conan install . -g deploy

-This helps to collect all the dependencies into a single place, moving them out of the conan cache directory.
+This helps to collect all the dependencies into a single place, moving them out of the Conan cache.

 .. _using_json_generator: